teeparham/gemdiff/README.md

 ### Why?

-You want to view the source code differences between versions of gems when your dependencies are updated.
+You want to view the source code differences between versions of gems before updating.
-`gemdiff` does the source repository lookup, opens common GitHub pages, and simplifies your git workflow for a bundled project.
+`gemdiff` does the source repository lookup, opens a compare view of commits on GitHub, and simplifies your git workflow for a bundled project.

 ### How?